 Majestic!

 It may come as a surprise, but the great navigator and explorer Christopher Columbus was born in Genoa.
-In an ancient house still standing to these days.
+An ancient house still stands to this day.
 Well, more or less.
 Since the attack of the French troops in the 17th century, it’s mostly a ruin.
-For 3 EUR (2.55 GBP / 3.40 USD) it’s possible to visit the two rooms inside, dedicated to Columbus’ life.
+For 3 EUR (2.55 GBP / 3.40 USD), it’s possible to visit the two rooms inside, dedicated to Columbus’ life.
 However, it’s like 5 minutes matter, so I just took a photo from outside and moved to another site.

 Image Source: Museo di Palazzo Reale, Genova